guillaume-guerdoux/deep-learning-films-genre/README.md

 By running `finetune.py`, the training of the last layer of AlexNet and the finetuning of all its layers are beginning.
 You now just have to wait, depending on your configuration

+### Save model
+Create a folder named "saved_models" where your trained models will be saved